Avionics-Propulsion-Landers-GT/MonopropUAV/Algorithms/MPC/UsingMPC.md

 ### 2. Dependencies

-- The `Cargo.toml` includes and dependencies and is the configuration file for the Rust project.
+- The `Cargo.toml` includes dependencies and is the configuration file for the Rust project.
 - Make sure any dependencies are included here

 ### 3. Build and Run